bugsbugsbux/notes-on-nix/notes-on-nix.md

 actually builds it if it cannot find a cached version (either in the local- or a remote-**cache**).

-*TLDR for the next 2 paragraphs: a profile is a link to a generation which is a link to an environment which is a folder with the links to executables which are stored in the nix-store location and made available for use by including the profile-link in the PATH.*
+*TLDR for the next 2 paragraphs: a profile is a link to a generation, which is a link to an environment, which is a folder with the links to executables, which are stored in the nix-store location and made available for use by including the profile-link in the PATH.*

 Locally, nix puts everything into the **nix-store**, which is usually at